State and Local Policy Database

 Electric School Bus Goal

-Tampa does not have an electric school bus goal.
+Neither the City of Tampa nor the local school district have set an electric school bus goal.

 Freight System EfficiencyList All

-Tampa does not have a sustainable freight transportation plan in place nor does it have any policies that address freight efficiency.
+The City of Tampa does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Tampa Electric Company (TECO), an investor-owned utility (IOU) is the primary electric utility serving the City of Tampa.
 TECO Peoples Gas, an IOU, is Tampa’s primary natural gas utility.
 The State of Florida requires its utilities which post sales of 2,000 GWh or more to implement cost-effective energy efficiency programs and to conduct energy efficiency potential studies.
 Natural gas programs are required by orders and legislation.
 To learn more about the state requirements for electric and gas efficiency, please visit the Florida page of the State Database